The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Floer theory preliminaries

 This pushes $L$ inwards, so we still have $L^{(\sigma)} = [1,\infty) \times \Lambda$ on the cone.
 One gets a canonical isomorphism between the Floer complex for $(L_0,L_1,H,J)$ and $(L_0^{(\sigma)},L_1^{(\sigma)},H^{(\sigma)},J^{(\sigma)})$.

-Again, because the almost complex structure is unconstrained near the Floer chords, a generic choice of that structure achieves regularity of the moduli spaces.
+Again, because the almost complex structure is unconstrained near the Floer chords, a generic choice of that structure achieves regularity of the moduli spaces (c.f.
+Proposition \ref{th:s-transversality}).
 To define the Floer complex with a $\bZ$-grading and $\bK$-coefficients, we assume the following standard ``brane conditions'':

 Then, as in the closed-string case, each chord $y$ has an associated degree $\mathrm{deg}(y)$ and determinant line $\mathfrak{o}_y = \operatorname{det}(D_y)$.
 In parallel with \eqref{eq:hamiltonian-floer} one sets